 “He is truly exceptional.”
-Chambers and Partners 2016
+(Chambers and Partners 2016)

 “A consumer law specialist who… has acted for some of the biggest household names especially within the food industry, and is adept at handling pricing and trading standards investigations.”
-(Chambers and Partners 2016
+(Chambers and Partners 2016)

-“Clearly exceptional in consumer law; he will be any lawyer’s first-choice counsel.”
-Legal 500 2016
+‘Clearly exceptional in consumer law; he will be any lawyer’s first-choice counsel.’
+(Legal 500 2016)

-Jonathan Kirk QC is ‘A top–notch, fluent advocate’, ‘Acclaimed for his inventive approach to disputes, and his smooth and convincing in–court performance’, ‘He sees arguments one doesn’t think of’ Chambers and Partners 2014
+Jonathan Kirk QC is ‘A top–notch, fluent advocate’, ‘Acclaimed for his inventive approach to disputes, and his smooth and convincing in–court performance’, ‘He sees arguments one doesn’t think of’ (Chambers and Partners Directory 2014)

-The “current silk of the moment in consumer law and the one to use in substantial cases” Legal 500, 2013
+The ‘current silk of the moment in consumer law and the one to use in substantial cases’ (Legal 500, 2013)

 VAT number: 689988914